blockchainsllc/in3-docs/docs/api-c.md

 void long_to_bytes(uint64_t val, uint8_t *dst);
 ```

-converts a long to 8 bytes
+converts a a uin64_t to 8 bytes written to dst using big endian

 arguments:
 ```eval_rst